 Power save

-Power save is the default setting for the display light and is designed to optimize standby time.
 Your screen is turned off completely a few seconds after you last press a key.
-Press any key and the screen turns on again.
-Other display light options are on, off and automatic.
+Press either of the selection keys and the screen turns on again.
+Other display light options are On, Off and Automatic.

 Technologies in detail